mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 > But when Te Shan got to the monastery gate, he said, “Still, I shouldn’t be so coarse.”

 So he went out of the Buddha Hall, the teaching hall, but on the way to get out, he reflected a little bit upon what he had done.
-So he though, “I was so coarse.
-Rude.”
+So he though, “I was so coarse, rude.”

 > So he reentered (the hall) with full ceremony to meet (Kuei Shan).

-So he went back again, he re-entered the teaching hall with full ceremony to meet Kuei Shan ... he thought that he should go back to the teaching hall to see Kuei Shan with *[unintelligible]*.
+So he went back again and he re-entered the teaching hall with full ceremony to meet Kuei Shan [...]

 > As Kuei Shan sat there, Te Shan held up his sitting mat and said, “Teacher!”

-At that time Kuei Shan sat there, sitting [zazen](glossary#zazen), and then Te Shan held up his sitting mat: “sitting mat” is what we call [zagu](glossary#zagu); this one.
+At that time Kuei Shan sat there, sitting [zazen](glossary#zazen), and Te Shan held up his sitting mat.
+“Sitting mat” is what we call [zagu](glossary#zagu); this one.
 This is very traditional: wherever you may go and see the teachers, when you see the teachers, first you have to express your respect to your teacher.
-At that time, you unfold this zagu, and bow.
-And then after that, you can talk, and discuss.
-(Transcriber’s Note: The zagu is folded when not in use; hence it could be held up.
+At that time, you unfold this zagu and bow, and then after that you can talk and discuss.
+(Transcriber’s Note: The zagu is folded into a strip when not in use, hence it could be held up.
 Perhaps Te Shan was moving as if to unfold it to perform bows, and then did not do so.)

 > Kuei Shan reached for his whisk ...